For Smarter Meter Reading

 Wireless Automatic Meter Reading Solutions

-Are your meters battery-operated and typically installed in basements or below ground (e.g., in pits)?
-Then our Radiocrafts Wireless M-Bus (EN 13757) at 169 MHz may be your solution.
+Are your meters battery-operated and typically installed in basements or below grade (e.g., in pits)?
+Then our Radiocrafts Wireless M-Bus (EN 13757) at 169-MHz may be your solution.
 Our narrowband Wireless Meter-Bus provides long-range, high-performance radio reading of battery-operated meters.
 These AMR modules are ideal for local wireless networks, as well as drive-by or walk-by meter reading.
 And the Open Metering System’s (OMS’s) new frequency definitions for M-Bus equipment has effectively turned the EN 13757 into both a global standard and global solution.

 A large part of the AMR market requires battery operated meters.
 This is particularly true for gas and water meters that do not have a mains connection.
 This means that the radio transmitters need to be extremely low power, and be in “sleep mode” most of the time.
 The requirement to gas and water meters is that a battery should last for 15 – 20 years.
 The Radiocrafts’ Wireless M-Bus modules are designed for very low power consumption, and meet and exceed those challenging requirements.